Unit rationale, description and aim

 Assessment task 3: End semester written examination

-Requires students to demonstrate their acquisition of knowledge and understanding of the implications for physiotherapy practice for people with cardiorespiratory disorders and, to articulate the rationale for assessment and intervention choices for clinically relevant case scenarios.
+Requires students to demonstrate their acquisition of knowledge and understanding of the implications for physiotherapy practice for people with cardiorespiratory disorders and, to describe the rationale for assessment and intervention choices for clinically relevant case scenarios.

 40%